sububer/dex-arbitrage/README.md

 First, ensure you've cloned this repo and setup your environment as detailed in the [Installation Guide](#installation-guide)

 ### Main application
 Next, open a terminal and cd to the `src` directory.
-You will run the `client.py` file.
-This is the file you will run with python.
+You will run the `client.py` file, and follow the prompts to:

-The application will ask:
-- choosing a chain
+- choose a chain
-- choosing a pair to analyze
+- choose a pair to analyze
-- whether you want to get fresh data
-- update latest .csv data
+- choose to update (re)fresh data
 - run analysis
 - run vizualizations

 The final screen output will be both a text-based summary of the arbitrage.
-See below for runtime examples of the CLI.

 ```